Obtaining High School Credit at MND for Courses Completed in Junior High School

 METHOD 2: Curriculum Mastery by Assessment (typically if entering from Catholic/Private school)

 Curriculum Mastery by Assessment may indicate that the student has obtained the high school content knowledge for a course resulting in credit being issued by MND.
 Students may have taken the course in junior high school or through a non-traditional manner.
 For example, a native Spanish speaker may attempt to prove curriculum mastery in several Spanish courses.
 In most cases, MND will have the student take a written assessment, however, some courses will allow for a portfolio or other style assessment (see below).
+New families will sign up for Curriculum Mastery assessments using FinalForms.

 Questions regarding Curriculum Mastery can be directed to the Assistant Principal of Academic Development, Mr. Ben Hunt at email@example.com.